 Scatter the duck meat and bacon on a dinner plate and place the plate in the freezer until the edges of the meats are frozen.

 Preheat the oven to 350ºF (180ºC).

 Puree the liver in a food processor, add the partially frozen duck meat and bacon, and process until the mixture is a almost a smooth paste, but slightly chunky.

-Scrape the mixture into a large bowl and add the shallots, garlic, salt, thyme, allspice, cloves, ginger, and a few grinds of a peppermill.
+Scrape the mixture into a large bowl and add the pork, shallots, garlic, mustard, salt, thyme, allspice, cloves, ginger, and a few grinds of a peppermill.
 Add the eggs, cornichons, pickle juice, and the plumped dried fruits along with any liquid with them; mix very well.

 Pack the terrine mixture into a deep 9 by 5-inch (23 by 13cm) loaf pan (see Note below).
 Cut a piece of parchment paper large enough to fit over the top, then seal the top of the pan with aluminum foil.
 Set the loaf pan in a larger baking dish and add enough very hot water to reach a little over halfway up the outside of the loaf pan.